elyiorgos/sleeppy/README.md

         sampling_frequency=100.).run()
 ```

-``SleepPy`` can also be run with the following arguments.
-Start and stop buffer allow for the specification of ignored
+``SleepPy`` can also be run with all of the following arguments.
+A description of the purpose and formats for these and
-time at the beginning and end of the GeneActiv file.
-If a research site knows, for instance, that the watch will not be
-on the subject for one hour at the beginning and end of the recorded session, that data can be excluded.
-The same can
-also be done with the start and stop time arguments, which allow for the specification of a date and time for starting
-and stopping the analysis.
-A description of the purpose and formats for these and other arguments, can be found in the
+other arguments, can be found in the sleep.py docs.
-sleep.py docs.

 ```sh
 from sleeppy.sleep import SleepPy